 Weight controls what order this item will appear in the menu.
 A negative weight will make the item “float” higher up in the menu.
 A positive number will sink it down.
-The weight is relative to other items that share the same parent, so, unless you know the weight of those items, it can be difficult to order your menu in this way.
+The weight is relative to other items that share the same parent.
+If you don't know that, menu items can be moved afterwards via the Manage menu interface.

 Set the URL

-If that URL needs to be adjusted, go to the section called URL Path Alias and type in a path for your page.
+The URL for the page will have to be manually created.
+When setting the URL, the general conventions are to follow the path of the page.
+For example, a new page entitled "My Content" placed under "About the College", which is under "About Barnard", should have the URL barnard.edu/about-barnard/about-college/my-content.
 For the main site, the first part of the default path can be eliminated.
 In our example, we would leave out /about-barnard and make the link barnard.edu/about-college/my-content.

-No default is set for pages on subdomains.
+This is the same for pages on subdomains where there is no default.
 Departmental pages are subdomains, e.g. english.barnard.edu, set URLs for these via Domain-specific Paths - fill in the rest of the path in the text box below the domain.
 Setting the path specific to the domain allows everyone to have about, courses, faculty, etc. without turning the pages into about-2, courses-0, faculty-5.